-8-2 INITIAL REFERRAL
+8-2 DESIGNATED PROVIDER LIST

+(A) When an employer has notice of an on-the-job injury, the employer or insurer shall provide the injured worker with a written list of designated providers from which the injured worker may select a physician or corporate medical provider.
+For purposes of this rule 8, the list will be referred to as the designated provider list.

+- (1) A copy of the written designated provider list must be given to the injured worker in a verifiable manner within seven (7) business days following the date the employer has notice of the injury. - (2) The designated provider list must include contact information for the insurer of record including address, phone number and claims contact information.
+If the employer is self-insured, the same contact information is required including the names and contact information of persons responsible for adjusting the claim. - (B) The designated provider list may include any combination of physicians and/or corporate medical providers so long as at least one physician or corporate medical provider is at a distinct location without common ownership.
+If there are not at least two physicians or corporate medical providers at distinct locations without common ownership within thirty miles of the employer's place of business the list may be comprised of providers at the same location or with common ownership. - (C) The number of physicians or corporate medical providers required on the designated provider list is determined by the number of physicians or corporate medical providers willing to treat an injured employee within thirty miles of the employer's location:

+AVAILABLE PROVIDERS WITHIN 30 MILES: REQUIRED NUMBER OF DESIGNATED PROVIDERS TO BE LISTED:

+THREE OR LESS ONE

+AT LEAST FOUR BUT LESS THAN NINE TWO

+NINE OR MORE FOUR

+- (D) A physician or corporate medical provider is presumed willing to treat injured workers unless the employer is specifically informed by the physician or corporate medical provider to the contrary. - (E) If the employer fails to supply the required designated provider list in accordance with this rule, the injured worker may select an authorized treating physician or chiropractor of their choosing.

+8-3 EMERGENCY DESIGNATION

-- (A) When an employer has notice of an on the job injury, the employer or insurer shall provide the injured worker with a written list in compliance with §8-43-404(5)(a)(I)(A), that for purposes of this Rule 8 will be referred to as the designated provider list, from which the injured worker may select a physician or corporate medical provider. - (1) The designated provider list can initially be provided to the injured worker verbally or through an effective pre-injury designation.
-If provided verbally or through a pre-injury designation, a written designated provider list shall be mailed, hand-delivered or furnished in some other verifiable manner to the injured worker within seven (7) business days following the date the employer has notice of the injury. - (2) The designated provider list shall state the insurer responsible for the claim, or that the employer is self-insured.
-In addition, the designated provider list shall include the name and contact information of the person, or a maximum of two people, that the employer and/or insurer designate as their representative(s).
-For purposes of this Rule 8, the person or people so designated shall be referred to as the respondents' representative(s). - (B) In an emergency situation the injured worker shall be taken to any physician or medical facility that is able to provide the necessary care.
-When emergency care is no longer required the provisions of paragraph (A) of this rule apply. - (C) If the injured worker is away from the worker's usual place of employment at the time of the injury, the injured worker may be referred to a physician in the vicinity where the injury occurred who can attend to the injury.
-Within seven (7) business days following the date the employer has notice of the injury the employer shall comply with the provisions of paragraph (A) of this rule.
+- (A) In an emergency situation the injured worker shall be taken to any physician or medical facility that is able to provide the necessary care.
+When emergency care is no longer required the provisions of section 8-2 of this rule apply. - (B) If the injured worker is away from the worker's usual place of employment at the time of the injury, the injured worker may be referred to a physician in the vicinity where the injury occurred who can attend to the injury.
+Within seven (7) business days following the date the employer has notice of the injury the employer shall comply with the provisions of section 8-2 of this rule.

-(D) If the employer fails to comply with this Rule 8-2, the injured worker may select an authorized treating physician of the worker's choosing.

-8-3 INFORMATION PROVIDED BY DESIGNATED PROVIDERS
+8-4 INFORMATION PROVIDED BY DESIGNATED PROVIDERS